Estimate your 1RM for bench, squat and deadlift using Epley and Brzycki formulas. Get exact training percentages for every goal | Calculator4U

 | Power | 30-60% | 3-6 explosive | 3-5 | 2-3 min | Athletics, Olympic lifting |

-Periodization tip: Cycle through different intensity zones every 3-6 weeks for optimal long-term progress.
+Periodization tip: Cycle through different intensity zones every 3 to 6 weeks for optimal long-term progress.
 Start with higher volume (hypertrophy) phases and progress toward lower volume, higher intensity (strength) phases.

 ❌ Testing true 1RM too frequently: Maximal attempts stress your central nervous system and joints.
-Test actual 1RM no more than every 8-12 weeks.
+Test actual 1RM no more than every 8 to 12 weeks.
 Use estimated 1RM from submaximal sets for regular programming.

 ❌ Poor form during testing: The formula assumes good technique.
 If your final rep involves excessive body English, hitching, or form breakdown, your true 1RM is likely lower than calculated.
 Only count clean reps.